ManeeshaAmpagouni/maneeshaampagouni.github.io/_talks/Modular Tensor Category.md

 ---

+When: Winter 2024
-In a Vertex Operator Algebra Theory reading group with Xuguang Liu, Junwen Liao.
+Where: In a vertex operator algebra theory reading group with Xuguang Liu, Junwen Liao at UC Santa Cruz.